MarsUniversity/ece387-robotics/website/syllabus/syllabus.md

 ## Collaboration and Documentation Policy

-You may receive help from any DFEC faculty member or any student currently enrolled in ECE387.
-Document all help received on work submitted for grading IAW DF policies, or none if your work was completely individual effort.
+You may receive help from any DFEC faculty member on the homework.
+Do not work with other students in the class or who have taken the class previously.
+Document all help received on work submitted for grading IAW DF policies, or *none* if your work was completely individual effort.

 ## Quizzes